willianfco/selenium/readme.md

 	~$ sudo apt-get install build-essential

-Then get the library requirements to your python virtual enviroment:
+Then install the library requirements on your python virtual enviroment:

 	~$ make requirements

+And you are ready to automate!